 - It corrects 57.7% of all typos, or 91.2% of acceptable typos. - It stores 32 hashes and 90 integers on the server.
-Using lazy evaluation only checking the remaining hashes when the main one is incorrect this does not require any extra computation on the server's side.

-- It requires no additional waiting time for computation on the user side, as it can run between the moment the user presses the last key and the moment they submit the password. - It creates little extra communication cost as the additional data can still fit in an average packet (420 bytes for the numbers, 544 bytes for the hashes), well below the IPv6 MTU [15]. - Assuming optimised code that runs on specialised hardware $15 \times$ faster than an average client's browser's hashing ability, bruteforcing a single password from the database still takes more than a year. - Faking a correct authentication message is at best 114 times more efficient than normal bruteforce, but this can be compensated or eliminated by having stricter constraints on the number and frequency of queries while still having a positive impact on usability.
+Using lazy evaluation - only checking the remaining hashes when the main one is incorrect - this does not require any extra computation on the server's side. - It requires no additional waiting time for computation on the user side, as it can run between the moment the user presses the last key and the moment they submit the password. - It creates little extra communication cost as the additional data can still fit in an average packet (420 bytes for the numbers, 544 bytes for the hashes), well below the IPv6 MTU [40]. - Assuming optimised code that runs on specialised hardware 15× faster than an average client's browser's hashing ability, bruteforcing a single password from the database still takes more than a year7. - Faking a correct authentication message is at best 114 times more efficient than normal bruteforce, but this can be compensated or eliminated by having stricter constraints on the number and frequency of queries while still having a positive impact on usability.

-When compared to TypTop, the best typo-correction system today, it has greater usability - correcting about twice as many typos - and lowered computing requirements, at the cost of an increased storage and slightly lowered security guarantees.
+When compared to TypTop, the best typo-correction system today8, it has greater usability - correcting about twice as many typos - and lowered computing requirements.
+There is, however, a cost, in that our security guarantees are slightly weaker (but not directly comparable as the models are different).